ZEN-universe/ZEN-garden/docs/files/input_handling.rst

     :alt: Numerical range vs. number of scaling iterations

 The dots indicate the left-hand side (LHS) range, which corresponds to the range of the A-matrix :math:`A`, whereas the crosses represent the numerical range of the right-hand side (RHS) vector :math:`b`.
-The light colors indicate the respective scaling settings without including the right-hand side in the derivation of the row scaling vector.
+Light colors indicate the respective scaling configurations that exclude the right-hand side in the derivation of the row scaling vector.

 From the plot we can observe: